Ngwane V

 Ngwane V (also known as Mahlokohla, Bhunu, Hhili) (11 May 1876 – 10 December 1899) was the King of Swaziland from 1895 until his death on 10 December 1899.
 Ngwane was born the son of Mbandzeni and his mother was Labotsibeni Mdluli.
 He ascended to the throne after a short regency of Queen Mother Tibati Nkambule.

 He was only 16 years old when he became king.
 His royal capital was at Zombodze while the Queen Mother's residence was at Lobamba.

 Ngwane became the king after the Swaziland convention of 1894.
 This had led to the classification of Swaziland as a protected state of the South African Republic which was then led by President Paul Kruger.
 During this time Swaziland had a partial Dutch administration in parallel to Ngwane's administration.
 The Dutch or European for European interests and Ngwane as head and authority of the Swazi nation.
 An annual payment was made to Ngwane and Labotsibeni while they were in office from taxes collected and from contributions from concessionaires and taxes.
 Ngwane's rule was short.

 In 1899 the Anglo-Boer war began, and brought to an end the Dutch or Boer partial administration of Swaziland and hence gave way to independence.
 However Mahlokohla died on 10 December of that year while dancing incwala.
 This was hid from the nation until the ceremony was over.
-Ngwane was succeeded by his four-month-old son Nkhotfotjeni and his wife Lomawa Ndwandwe.
+Ngwane was succeeded by his four-month-old son Sobhuza II and his wife Lomawa Ndwandwe.
 His mother Labotsibeni who had been very influential during his reign continued as queen regent until Sobhuza was crowned in 1921.
 Ngwane's reign gave way to a stable territory surrounded by conflicting states.
 Today Mahlokohla is named for one of the main streets, Mahlokohla Street in Swaziland's capital Mbabane.